aamohamedo/aamohamedo/README.md

 # Hi, I'm Anas 👋

-I'm a junior software developer navigating my way through the world of code — slowly, quietly, and with a lot of curiosity.

-I don’t have all the answers (and probably never will), but I’m someone who enjoys figuring things out piece by piece.
-I'm not here to show off.
-I’m here to learn, build, and get a little better every day — even if it’s just by one line of code.
+I'm a junior software developer with real-world experience, currently working in a professional development team and continuing to grow my skills one project at a time.

+Before this, I completed a software development bootcamp that helped me lay the foundations — but most of my learning has come from showing up daily, making mistakes, and figuring things out on the job.

+I'm not in a rush to "arrive."
+I’m just here to keep improving, build things that work, and enjoy the process.

-You won’t find anything groundbreaking here (yet), but you’ll find a genuine journey in progress — one that’s far from perfect, but real.
+You won’t find anything flashy here — just an honest journey from someone who’s genuinely trying to get better at this craft.

 ---

 ### 🧰 Tech Stack

 - 💻 C# / .NET
 - 🌐 ASP.NET MVC / Razor Pages
 - 🛢️ SQL Server
 - 🔧 Entity Framework Core
 - 🗂️ HTML / CSS / JavaScript
 - 📦 Git & GitHub

 ---